-The Pre-Immersion Week meeting for all members of Discover Chicago teaching teams is typically held the Thursday before Immersion Week.
-In 2017, the meeting will be held on Thursday, August 24, 10:00 a.m.-noon, in SAC 154.
+The Pre-Immersion Week meeting for all members of Discover Chicago teaching teams is typically scheduled the Wednesday or Thursday prior to the start of Immersion week.

-New Student Service Day (NSSD), which takes place the day before regular Autumn Quarter classes begin, provides new students with the opportunity to become acquainted firsthand with DePaul’s Vincentian mission, as well as their new DePaul family.
-Each Discover Chicago class travels to an assigned service site somewhere in the city before returning to campus for an afternoon barbecue.
-For more information, please contact Gina Leal, in University Ministry, Student Center 311, 773-325-1193.
+Chicago Quarter Service Day (CQSD) provides new students with the opportunity to become acquainted firsthand with DePaul’s Vincentian mission, as well as their new DePaul family.
+If you are seeking more information, please contact Katie Sullivan, in University Ministry, Student Center 311, 773-325-4490.

-The “Great Starts” meeting for all members of Explore Chicago teaching teams is typically held the day before the official start of Autumn Quarter classes.
-In 2017, the meeting will be held on Tuesday, September 5, 3:00-5:00 p.m., in McGowan South 108.
+The “Great Starts” meeting for all members of Explore Chicago teaching teams is typically scheduled the Wednesday before the quarter starts.

 Common Hour (Chicago Quarter)